The Couch to 5K running plan has helped thousands of couch potatoes run their first 5K.

 The Couch to 5K running plan suggests stretching before and each workout.

-I think you will get much more bang for your buck with some simple strength and mobility routine.
+I think you will get much more bang for your buck with a simple strength and mobility routine.

 RESOURCE: 7-Minute Strength Workout for Runners